Apollo1840/machine_learning_theory/dl_advanced/transfer_learning.md

 Examples:
 - Adding task-specific classification heads.
 - Adding domain-specific input reformers/encoders.
-- Integrating adapters within layers.
-Insert small bottleneck layers (adapters) into each layer of the pretrained model.
+- Integrating adapters within layers. such as **Adapter Tunning**, insert small bottleneck layers (adapters) into each layer of the pretrained model.
 During finetuning, only the adapter layers are updated, leaving the main model weights untouched.

 #### Aggregated token
 Add task-specific prefix tokens to the input sequence.